c-blake/bu/doc/hyperfine.md

 4. Outputs are terminal-friendly BUT hard-to-parse, inducing need for `--export-FOO`.
 Just emitting easy to parse would be better.

-5. Poorly advertised heuristic timeLim leading to 3sec of many 1000 trials.
+5. Poorly advertised heuristic timeLim leading to 3sec of many 1000s of runs.

 6. More generally, baked-in time-scale assumptions in both heuristics and number of decimals when for real users these things vary from at least